reflectoring/reflectoring.github.io/content/blog/2022/2022-01-30-getting-started-with-express.md

 app.use(express.urlencoded({ extended: false }));
 ```

-### Adding Middleware only for a Route
+### Adding Middleware for a Single Route
 Next, let us define another middleware function that will apply to a specific route only.
 We will attach this to the route instead of the `app` object.

 As an example, let us validate the existence of JSON content in the HTTP POST request before performing any further processing and instead send back an error response if JSON content is not received.

 Our middleware function for performing this check will look like this: